- Otis Prentiss Mills opened Mills Manufacturing Company in 1897.

 Fervor for Textile League Baseball aside, life in the mills was difficult, especially as the Great Depression slowed manufacturing.
 Pay was low, days were long, and few safety measures were in place.
 To address the economic downturn, many area mills began instituting a “stretch out,” which meant that fewer low-paid workers were tasked with running more machines in order to decrease costs for the mill owners.
 In March of 1929, workers at several mills, including Mills Mill, staged a walkout, demanding better pay and stating support for formalizing a labor union.
 The South Carolina General Assembly formed a committee to investigate conditions at the mills, which they found to be “deplorable.”
 Despite the committee’s support, however, mill workers and owners reached an agreement that did little to support the workers.
 (See the National Register of Historic Places Evaluation for Brandon Mill to learn more about the strike and economic conditions of the mills.)

 The mill experienced something of a revival during World War II, when it produced herringbone fabric for Marine uniforms, and in the years immediately following.
 However, support for the community built around the mill dwindled.
-The Reeves Brothers Company sold village houses, discontinued maintenance and security in the villages, and no longer sponsored the sports teams.
+The Reeves Brothers Company began selling village houses in the 1950s, discontinued maintenance and security in the villages, and no longer sponsored the sports teams.
 By the industrial decline of the 1970s, the plant was struggling.
 Two hundred workers were dismissed in 1977 and the mill closed permanently in 1978.
-The mill site was added to the National Register of Historic Places in 1983, but it sat vacant until the 2000s when it was converted into lofts.
+The mill site was added to the National Register of Historic Places in 1983, and was used for various forms of commerce until the 2000s when it was converted into lofts.
 The rest of the Mills Mill Village Community, like many older communities throughout Greenville County, is struggling to maintain its historic charm and affordability for long-time residents while also making room for Greenville’s rapid growth and development.

 Mills Mill Village Infrastructure